 “I knew that was bad so I stood up to him, this idol of Manchester, this great guy who everyone loved, and replied, ‘F**k off, you.’
 I don’t remember what happened next.”

-Heinze finished his playing career where it started, Newell’s Old Boys, and is now the manager of Argentine outfit Velez Sarsfield.
+Heinze finished his playing career where it started, Newell’s Old Boys, and has since gone into management.

-After his record transfer from Leeds in 2002, the defender became a title winner in his first season but would endure some relatively fallow years as Arsenal and then Chelsea dominated in the mid-2000s.
+After his record transfer from Leeds in 2002, Ferdinand became a title winner in his first season but would endure some relatively fallow years as Arsenal and then Chelsea dominated in the mid-2000s.

-However, alongside Rooney, he went on to become a key compotent of their next — and arguably last — great side, winning three straight titles and the Champions League between 2008 and 2011, forming a formidable partnership at the back with Nemanja Matic.
+However, alongside Rooney, he went on to become a key component of their next — and arguably last — great side, winning three straight titles and the Champions League between 2008 and 2011, forming a formidable partnership at the back with Nemanja Vidic.

 After nine years and 361 appearances, the club undoubtedly chose the right moment to let Ferguson’s faithful servant go in 2008.